GoodGame563/internal-api/README.md

 ## Development Notes
 - Rust, tonic (gRPC), deadpool-postgres
 - See thesis for full integration details, workflow, and error handling strategies
-- Refer to `README.alt1.md` and original README for more details

----
-This is a highly detailed README for thesis documentation.
-Do not overwrite the original README if present.